 Alberta Regulation 160/2012 relates to subdivision and development requirements around abandoned well sites.
 To ensure the subdivision approval process is in compliance with the regulations an Abandoned Wells Declaration form must be completed as part of the subdivision application.

 The Subdivision and Development Regulation requires that the Subdivision Authority render a decision on the subdivision within 60 days.
 This deadline may be extended through an agreement with the applicant.
-The subdivision flow chart shows the subdivision process.

 If your application for subdivision is not approved or if you disagree with a condition, you may appeal to the Subdivision and Development Appeal Board within 14 days of receipt of the written decision of the Subdivision Authority.